Tamim934/java-script-recursion/README.md

 ```
 # that all i learn today
 ![](https://th.bing.com/th/id/OIP.2AQkrL6YTnNGked92a8_-wHaEX?w=248&h=180&c=7&r=0&o=5&pid=1.7)

 closure mean bastan and recure means going in a loop for invity

 untill it retunrs

 ![](https://th.bing.com/th/id/R.3073469c33e5e89aee02beb667fcfacf?rik=VNFFqRcowjfg3A&pid=ImgRaw&r=0)

+there are 2 diffrences in recure and closure byr

+theree is np major diffrent

+recure work with fuction

+and closure works with fuctions two